523: Regional Planning

 Two Dragon Heads : Contrasting Development Paths for Beijing and Shanghai.
 2009.
 Herndon, VA, USA: World Bank Publications. [selected chapters] [ebrary]

 (a) This course has focused on examples of U.S. regional planning and metropolitan politics.
 As a result, readings have emphasized city-suburban inequality, especially along racial lines; the relative lack of formal, comprehensive regional planning institutions; the resistance of local home rule to regionalism; school funding gaps between city and suburb; the tensions between economic, environmental and social equity priorities in a region; and the importance of semi-autonomous regional authorities / special purpose districts.
-In a comparative international perspective, to what extent are these problems universal themes of regional planning or instead specific to the American context?
+In a comparative international perspective, answer one of the following (interrelated) questions: (a) to what extent are these problems universal themes of regional planning or instead specific to the American context? (b) What kinds of regional development / regional planning issues arise that are NOT part of the prevailing regional planning discussions in the United States?
 (In answering the question, you may find it useful to use a specific example of regional planning/development outside the U.S.)

 (b) Looking backwards, the industrial revolution fundamentally reconfigured the structure of metropolitan regions and the relationship between city and hinterland within the region.
 Looking forward, to what extent can one connect the current processes of globalization to the changing social, political, economic and/or physical structure of metropolitan regions?
 Discuss how regionalists can use concepts and insights from the globalization literature to understand the new American region and where it is headed in the future.